jvtoomey/aws-cognito-dynamodb-swift-fb/README.md

 ![alt text](https://github.com/jvtoomey/aws-cognito-dynamodb-swift-fb/raw/master/DocumentationImages/24.png "Cognito screen")

 Part of what makes Cognito confusing in my opinion is the user interface, starting with the wording on those first buttons.
 By not using the word "pool" on both buttons, it seems to imply that they're completely different things.
-Also, I noticed that much of the AWS documentation uses the term "identity pool," not "federated identity pool" so it seems to be their preferred term once you get beyond this initial button.
+Interestingly, I noticed that much of the AWS documentation uses the term "identity pool," not "federated identity," so it does seem to be their preferred term once you get beyond this initial button.

 Okay, so here's my understanding of these 2 types of authentication pools: